Condom effectiveness: Genital ulcer diseases and HPV infection

 Genital ulcer diseases and HPV infections can occur in both male and female genital areas that are covered or protected by a latex condom, as well as in areas that are not covered.
 Consistent and correct use of latex condoms reduces the risk of genital herpes, syphilis, and chancroid only when the infected area or site of potential exposure is protected.
 Condom use may reduce the risk for HPV infection and HPV-associated diseases (e.g., genital warts and cervical cancer).

 Genital ulcer diseases include genital herpes, syphilis, and chancroid.
 These diseases are transmitted primarily through “skin-to-skin” contact from sores/ulcers or infected skin that looks normal.
 HPV infections are transmitted through contact with infected genital skin or mucosal surfaces/secretions.
 Genital ulcer diseases and HPV infection can occur in male or female genital areas that are covered (protected by the condom) as well as those areas that are not.

 Laboratory studies have demonstrated that latex condoms provide an essentially impermeable barrier to particles the size of STD pathogens.

-Theoretical basis for protection.
 Protection against genital ulcer diseases and HPV depends on the site of the sore/ulcer or infection.
 Latex condoms can only protect against transmission when the ulcers or infections are in genital areas that are covered or protected by the condom.
 Thus, consistent and correct use of latex condoms would be expected to protect against transmission of genital ulcer diseases and HPV in some, but not all, instances.

 Epidemiologic studies that compare infection rates among condom users and nonusers provide evidence that latex condoms provide limited protection against syphilis and herpes simplex virus-2 transmission.
 No conclusive studies have specifically addressed the transmission of chancroid and condom use, although several studies have documented a reduced risk of genital ulcers associated with increased condom use in settings where chancroid is a leading cause of genital ulcers.

 Condom use may reduce the risk for HPV-associated diseases (e.g., genital warts and cervical cancer) and may mitigate the other adverse consequences of infection with HPV; condom use has been associated with higher rates of regression of cervical intraepithelial neoplasia (CIN) and clearance of HPV infection in women, and with regression of HPV-associated penile lesions in men.
 A limited number of prospective studies have demonstrated a protective effect of condoms on the acquisition of genital HPV.

-While condom use has been associated with a lower risk of cervical cancer, the use of condoms should not be a substitute for routine screening with Pap smears to detect and prevent cervical cancer, nor should it be a substitute for HPV vaccination among those eligible for the vaccine.
+While condom use has been associated with a lower risk of cervical cancer, the use of condoms should not be a substitute for routine screening to detect and prevent cervical cancer, nor should it be a substitute for HPV vaccination among those eligible for the vaccine.